MaryMory/Dummy-project/README.md

-# Dummy-project
+# EXAM PROJECT
-It´s for homework
+This project is for exam purposes.